MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Do contacts of any business relationship appear in the results?

 Yes.
 Some contacts may represent customers or vendors, or both.
 Other contacts with no defined business relation typically represent prospective customers.
-Contacts with other business relations, including any custom relations you have configured in [!INCLUDE [prod_short.md](includes/prod_short.md)], will also be displayed in the search results.
+Contacts with other business relations, including any custom relations you've configured in [!INCLUDE [prod_short.md](includes/prod_short.md)], will also be displayed in the search results.

 ### Can I look up contact details during meetings?

 Yes.
 You can look up contact information, history of interaction, and related documents for your customer or vendor during a Teams meeting or call while the meeting is happening, without leaving Teams.

-In fact, you can look up contact details from anywhere in Teams as long as you can reach the command box.
-For example, you can look up contact details from the Teams calendar to help you set up meetings.
+In fact, you can look up contact details from anywhere in Teams by using the command box.
+You can, for example, look up contact details from the Teams calendar to help you set up meetings.

 ### How do I view my last interactions with a contact?

-The details window for a contact displays interaction log entries, which is the history of interactions that your organization has had with this specific contact.
-The interactions may include emails you have exchanged, calls you received, or documents you sent.
+The details window for a contact displays interaction log entries.
+The interaction log entries provide the history of interactions that your organization has had with the specific contact.
+The interactions may include emails you've exchanged, calls you've received, or documents you've sent.

 For interactions to be displayed, [!INCLUDE [prod_short.md](includes/prod_short.md)] must be configured to track interactions.
 To learn more about logging interactions, see [Record Interactions With Contacts](marketing-interactions.md).